TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 (3) EM:
 ----------------------------------

-A folder containing scripts for the EM procedures, under the following situations:
+A folder containing the scripts for the EM procedures, under the following situations:
 (1) EM algorithm for the sequential logistic regression model for the principal strata (DGM-seq);
 (2) EM algorithm for the multinomial logistic regression model for the principal strata (DGM-multi) under monotonicity , and
 (3) EM algorithm for the multinomial logistic regression model for the principal strata without monotonicity.